Pack light – Travel Chic with KIDS

 Choose accessories to feel ready for the evening or a special event.

 Scarves, belts, and jewelry all go a long way to making outfits feel different or spiced up.
 I personally don’t fuss with this stuff.
-I have so much hanging around my neck – bag, hat strap, camera strap…a scarf or necklaces just feel in the way.
+I have so much hanging around my neck – bag, hat strap, camera strap when I travel that a scarf or necklaces just feel in the way.
+BUT, I realize I’m in the minority.

 But if you like accessories, but all means pack them.
-They are lightweight and take up very little room!
-This scarf even secretly holds your goodies!
-You can order here.
+They are lightweight and take up very little room AND make you feel just fabulous.

-Pack Light – Travel Chic with KIDS: Be prepared for weather
+Pack Light -Travel Chic with KIDS: Consider the Weather.

 You can get an average monthly temperatures and rainfall averages at World Weather Online.
 Then, as the trip gets closer look for the 10 day forecast.
-Don’t guess about the weather and be prepared.
+Don’t guess about the weather so you can be prepared.

 Layers work the best.
-Plan on wearing everything at the coldest temp and them peel as it warms up.
+Plan on wearing everything at the coldest temp and them peel some off as it warms up.
 This is especially important if you are visiting cities with really different weather – like a coastal town and a mountain visit in the same trip.
+On the warmest day you only wear the lightest items of clothing.

 Umbrella vs Rain jacket